This page organizes all the main course information and is used to distribute assignments and data sets. Throughout these pages, links are underlined.

 Before class on Monday next week, turn in:

-- Your first attempt at a results section for your third report draft, as a modification to your story map, and an exported pdf - this is your first attempt, you will self-revise and turn in a second copy next week, this initial draft will be graded for progress, but you won't get feedback on this first submission before next week.
-My purpose here is to spur you to write a draft of the results, then seriously revise your own draft after writing the first.
+- Your first attempt at a results section for your third report draft, as a modification to your story map, and an exported pdf - this is your first attempt, you will self-revise and turn in a second copy next week, this initial draft will be graded for progress, but you won't get feedback on this first submission before you revise and submit next week.
+My purpose here is to spur you to write a draft of the results.
+Next week you will seriously revise this draft.

-There are four primary ways besides increase canopy we'll use to mitigate runoff: convert impervious to pervious surfaces, rain gardens, green roofs, and underground storage.
-You will not need green roofs and underground storage for the 0.5 cm storm amount, but should begin adjusting the size of rain gardens and pervious pavement before leaving for Thanksgiving, and continue after returning.
-Note that the rain gardens and impervious surface layers and calculations should be completed by the Wednesday after Thanksgiving, so you should work on some early this week and early the week after Thanksgiving.
+There are four additional ways we'll mitigate runoff: convert impervious to pervious surfaces, rain gardens, green roofs, and underground storage.
+You will not need green roofs and underground storage for the 0.5 cm storm amount, but should begin adjusting the size of rain gardens and may need to add pervious pavement before leaving for Thanksgiving, and continue after returning.
+Note that the rain gardens and impervious surface layers and calculations should be completed by the Wednesday after Thanksgiving, so you should work on some early this week and finish early the week after Thanksgiving.

-There are two complications with rain gardens.
-First, they need to be near flowlines, so you need to place them accordingly.
-Second, they are limited to a 0.5 meter depth, so you need to make sure you don't over or under size them, and give them too much or too little credit for water mitigation.
-If you make the rain garden too big for the upstream area, it won't fill up for the 2.5 cm storm, and so will be too costly.
+Remember, rain gardens have a 0.5 meter depth, so you need to make sure you don't over or under size them, and give them too much or too little credit for water mitigation.
+If you make the rain garden too big for the upstream area, it won't fill up for given storm, and so will be too costly.
 If it is too small, it won't absorb all the upstream water.
 Rather than go through many analysis iterations, your best approach is to estimate runoff based on average runoff conditions and upstream area, and make a rain garden large enough to capture that amount, assuming a 0.5m deep rain garden.
 For example, you know that the roof rainfall is all converted to runoff, so you can calculate a roof runoff volume by roof area x rainfall depth (e.g., 0.005m), to give cubic meter volume.
 Since the rain gardens can be 0.5 m deep, you'll need 0.005/0.5 or about 1/100th of the watershed roof area in rain gardens to capture all roof runoff.
 You can then verify the amount captured during a run, and adjust the calculations if the rain garden capacity is very much too large or too small.
 Don't bother to change if the storage is within 5% of the runoff, you don't want to do too many runs through the model.

 You will have to calculate the costs of impervious to pervious conversion, by first calculating the area of converted polygons, and multiplying by the cost per area listed in the project description.